Hotel in New York City, United States

 If you stayed at Freehand New York once and liked it well enough, the question on a second visit is whether the property has given you a reason to upgrade your room choice.
 The answer, for most guests, is yes — but only if you move up from the entry-level dorm-style accommodation into a private room.
 The social-hostel DNA that made Freehand's reputation is still present at 23 Lexington Avenue in the Flatiron district, but the hotel earns its repeat-visit case on the strength of its private rooms and the Broken Shaker bar, not on nostalgia alone.

 The Flatiron location is genuinely useful.
-Madison Square Park, the Gramercy neighbourhood, and easy subway access to the rest of Manhattan make it a practical base whether you're visiting for a weekend or an extended stay.
+Madison Square Park, the Gramercy neighbourhood, easy subway access to the rest of Manhattan make it a practical base whether you're visiting for a weekend or an extended stay.
 For anniversary trips where location flexibility and a credible bar scene matter more than white-glove service, Freehand earns its place in the conversation.
 For those who want the same neighbourhood with a step up in formality, The Fifth Avenue Hotel is worth comparing directly.

 Freehand sits at a specific intersection: more personality than a standard business hotel, less polish than a boutique luxury address.
-That positioning works well for design-minded travellers on a mid-range budget, social occasions where the bar is a feature rather than an afterthought, and anyone who finds the full-service luxury tier of Aman New York or The Mark overpriced for their trip purpose.
+That positioning works well for design-minded travellers on a mid-range budget, social occasions where the bar is a feature rather than an afterthought, anyone who finds the full-service luxury tier of Aman New York or The Mark overpriced for their trip purpose.
 For the broadest guide to where to stay in the city, see our full New York City hotels guide.

-Reservations: Easy , book direct or via standard OTAs with no meaningful lead time required.
+Reservations: Easy, book direct or via standard OTAs with no meaningful lead time required.
 Leading room tier: Private queen or king for special occasions; avoid dorm-style rooms if comfort is a priority.
 Location: 23 Lexington Ave, Flatiron/Gramercy, well-connected by subway.
 Dress: No formal expectations; smart casual fits the bar and common areas.
 Good for: Design-conscious travellers, social occasions, mid-range budget stays in a well-placed Manhattan neighbourhood.

 Frequently Asked Questions